Fujifilm X-T30 vs Olympus E-M10 II

 Beyond body and sensor, cameras can and do differ across a range of features.
 The X-T30 and the E-M10 II are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 2360k dots.
 The following table reports on some other key feature differences and similarities of the Fujifilm X-T30, the Olympus E-M10 II, and comparable cameras.

 One feature that differentiates the E-M10 II and the X-T30 is in-body image stabilization (IBIS).
-The E-M10 II reduces the risk of handshake-induced blur with all attached lenses, while the X-T30 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-M10 II reduces the risk of handshake-induced blur with all attached lenses, while the X-T30 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Fujifilm X-T30 and the Olympus E-M10 II both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.